-Dangpro is a digital healthcare app built with Daesang, Korea’s leading food and wellness company.
+Dangpro is a digital healthcare app built with Daesang, Korea’s No.1 food and wellness company.
 As the founding product designer, I led the product from scratch - shaping the system logic, UX flows, and design strategy.
 The challenge: rebuild diabetes care from fragmented tracking into a closed loop of data, action, reward, and family support.
+Within months, the app reached 100,000+ downloads, positioning Daesang not just as a food company, but as a digital health innovator.

 TIMELINE